Blog Post Thumbnail

 Conduct brief training sessions to talk about the best practices for using shared workspaces.
 Cover topics like:

-• How to use your desk system and book a shared desk
+• How to use your desk system and reserve a desk

 • Whether booking a specific desk is possible (and in what situations)